oneeve8/kobble-data/content/Tutorial2.md

 Now Lets review some of the icons in Kobble.

+Lets first review the tree icons:

-A green channel is your own content
+A green channel is your own content.
-A white channel is a channel that was shared by someone else
+A white channel is a channel that was shared by someone else.

 The plus symbol next to your channel or track tells you that your channel is open.

 If there is no plus sign, then it’s closed.